-- In winter, humans tend to be indoors more and thus have closer contact with each other, which makes it easier for the virus to spread.
+- In the winter, humans tend to be indoors more and thus have closer contact with each other, which makes it easier for the virus to spread.

 - Flu outbreaks are classified as epidemics (occurring in a set geographical area) or pandemics (a worldwide occurrence).
 A flu pandemic can occur when a new influenza A virus emerges against which there is very little immunity already in the human population.
 Because there is little immunity, the new virus can spread from person to person very easily and can sicken more people.
-In 2009, a pandemic influenza strain began circulating called "novel" H1N1 or swine flu.
+In 2009, a pandemic influenza strain began circulating called "novel" H1N1 influenza or swine flu.

-- Influenza is a highly contagious disease.
+- Influenza is a contagious disease.
 The virus is spread when you either inhale infected droplets in the air (spread when an infected person coughs or sneezes) or when you come in direct contact with an infected person's secretions (for example, by kissing, sharing of handkerchiefs and other items, and through use of objects such as spoons and forks).
-Touching smooth surfaces, such as doorknobs, handles, and telephones, are other ways to transfer the virus to your hands, which may then contact the nose or mouth where the virus gets absorbed.
+Touching surfaces, such as doorknobs, handles, and telephones, are other ways to transfer the virus to your hands, which may then contact the nose or mouth where the virus gets absorbed.

 Must Read Articles Related to Flu in Adults

 A cough is a symptom of an underlying disease or condition.
 A chronic or persistent cough may signal certain lung conditions that should be evaluated by a healt...learn more >>